Personally, this is the greatest wilderness walk in

 Cape Sorrell, Spero and Olga are helpful.

 It is suggested to add some extra days to allow for flooded rivers (suggest 30 datys in total).
 This is the itinerary we used in 1999.
-We took only 27 days but had the advantage of knowing exactly what obstacles lay ahead and approximately how far away the next water or potential campsite was.
-We got just past the Spero River when a massive storm flooded the streams (the biggest storm for 30 years).
+We took only 27 days but had the advantage of knowing exactly what obstacles lay ahead (was our second trip) and approximately how far away the next water or potential campsite was.
+We got just past the Spero River when a massive storm flooded the rivers (the biggest storm for 30 years).
 It did not delay us much but if it had rained one day earlier we would have had to wait about 2 days for the Spero River to drop.

 |1||Seaplane flight to Bond Bay, land late in the day.|

 |2||Wade lagoon edge then walk across buttongrass to Paradise Lagoon|

 |4||North along coast to Wreck Bay (south end)|

 |6||Cross more buttongrass hills to Nye Bay, swim across Giblin River|

 |7||Over more buttongrass plains and light scrub to the Pop Hole|